hyunwoongko/kss/UPDATES.md

 <br><br><br>

 ## kss-official
+- `python-kss` became the official version of kss.
-- upgrade :`pip install kss --upgrade`
+- you can upgrade using `pip install kss --upgrade`
 <br><br>

 #### kss 2.0.0
-- python-kss became the official version of kss.
 - From now on, you can install python-kss using `pip install kss`.
 - Add `split_chunks` function that create chunks from text.
 #### kss 2.0.1